s59mz/eagle-eye-ai/README.md

 ## License

-This project is licensed under the [Your License Here].
+This project is licensed under the GNU GENERAL PUBLIC LICENSE Version 3.
 See the LICENSE file for details.

-For further information or support, please refer to the project documentation or contact the repository maintainers.
+For further information or support, please refer to the project documentation on [Hackster.io](https://www.hackster.io/matjaz4).